 5. Each element of the block is active and has links.

-6. These elements should be converted to span preserving the styles.
+6. These elements should be converted to span, preserving the style.

 7. These blocks should be active.

-8. Too large photos and excessive space between the blocks significantly increase the scroll length so much hated by users.
-Apple.com must add the Up button, which is inevitable with such a scroll depth.
+8. Too large photos and excessive space between the blocks significantly increase the scroll length, so much hated by users.
+Apple.com must add the Up button, inevitable with such a scroll depth.

-9. Since the scroll length on every page is quite big.
-Users have to return to the top to go to another page, which is pretty inconvenient.
+9. Since the scroll length on every page is quite big, users have to return to the top to go to another page, which is inconvenient.

-10. The search is worth attention.
+10. The search is also worth attention.
 It provides various search suggestions.
-After the SEO audit, we can recommend adding 10 phrases popular among users.
+After the SEO audit, I recommend adding ten phrases popular among users.

 11. If you go to the cart without adding a product, you will see the message that the cart is empty and invited to Apple’s accessories store with a common online store design.